 Taste: Nice mouthfeel with notes of Berry, Caramel, Orange, Toffee, Honey and Ginger.

-A small batch, blended Irish whiskey from Teeling, given a twist by extra maturation in rum casks.
+A small-batch, blended Irish whiskey from Teeling, given a unique twist by some additional maturation in ex-rum casks.

 Smell: Vanilla and Cream, Lemon Citrus and Cereal Grain notes.